google/ml-fairness-gym/docs/FAQ.md

 is used to motivate each environment (e.g., lending) too seriously - since these are small-scale abstracted simulations, they make simplifications and assumptions about reality.
-While the results from ML-fairness-gym can help provide intution about agents in environments, and expose certain patterns of performance, they may differ from results obtained in the real world.
-For this reason we recommend the gym as a companion to evaulation with real world data and field tests.
+While the results from ML-fairness-gym can help provide intuition about agents in environments, and expose certain patterns of performance, they may differ from results obtained in the real world.
+For this reason we recommend the gym as a companion to evaluation with real world data and field tests.

 ## What are best practices for stratifying performance metrics by group identifiers?